Smelly-London/Smelly-London/visualisation/leaflet/README.txt

 python3 generate_leaflet_markers.py

-Navigate up one level to the git directory and run:
+Navigate up one level to the git directory and run if you are using Python2:

 python -m SimpleHTTPServer

+Navigate up one level to the git directory and run if you are using Python3:

+python -m http.server

 and open http://localhost:8000/visualisation/leaflet/ in a browser to view the map.